Abdul8971/Roxiler-Mern-Assignment/README.md

 MERN Stack Roxiler Coding Challenge

 This project is a full stack MERN application that interacts with data from a third-party API.
-It includes features for listing transactions,displaying charts , and showing statistics using the data.
+It includes features for listing transactions,displaying charts , and showing statistics using the data .

 Features